adaltas/node-nikita/docs/content/about/index.md

 ## Content

-You will find across this website resources to get familiar with Nikita's purposes, how to master it and how to contribute to its success.
+You will find across this website resources to get familiar with Nikita's purposes, how to master Nikita and how to contribute to its success.

 * [Introduction](/current/about/introduction/)
   Learn the motivations of software automation and its promises.